-St. John’s Mission is to create disciples of Jesus Christ that:
+St. John’s Mission is to deliver the restorative hope of Jesus.

 CONNECT to God

 St. John's Lutheran Church is a church focused first and foremost on the gospel of Jesus Christ.
 This gospel declares to us that God isn't angry, wrathful or disassociated from his people.
 Rather God, through his Son Jesus Christ, is shown to be merciful, forgiving, loving and deeply committed to mankind in a personal manner.

 The focus of our teaching is from the Holy Bible which we confess is the inspired Word of God.
 That Bible dictates all of our teaching and practice.
 We believe that the Bible's main purpose is to show us Jesus and that through Jesus we have eternal life.
 (John 20:21-22) Our sermons and studies are filled with the Good News of God's love and are rooted in the Word of God.